juspay/hyperswitch/README.md

 But integrating and maintaining multiple processors needs a lot of dev effort.
 Why should devs across companies repeat the same work?
 Why can't it be unified and reused?
-Hence, HyperSwitch was born to create that reusable core and let companies build and customise it on top of it.
+Hence, HyperSwitch was born to create that reusable core and let companies build and customise it as per their specific requirements.

 ### Our Values